Mothin Ali

-Mothin Ali (/ˈmɔːtiːn/ /ɑːˈliː/; born 1981/82) is a British politician who has served as Deputy Leader of the Green Party of England and Wales, alongside Rachel Millward, since September 2025.
+Mothin Mohammed Ali (/ˈmɔːtiːn/ /ɑːˈliː/; born 12 January 1982) is a British politician who has served as Deputy Leader of the Green Party of England and Wales, alongside Rachel Millward, since September 2025.
 He has also served as a member of Leeds City Council for Gipton and Harehills since 2024.

-Early life

-Ali is of Bangladeshi descent.
-His family moved to the UK in the 1960s, and his father worked as a unionised steelworker in Sheffield, where Ali grew up.

-In 2000, Ali moved to Gipton and Harehills.

-Politics
+Political career

 Ali joined the Labour Party at the age of eighteen, but left and joined the Green Party in 2020, following the beginning of Keir Starmer's leadership of the Labour Party.
 He began campaigning for election as the Green Party candidate for the Gipton and Harehills ward of Leeds City Council in 2022; this was one of the UK's poorest areas, 40% of whose population was Muslim, with over 65% coming from minority ethnic groups.